 Travel to Tibet By Air

-Most convienient way by air is from Chengdu, there are about 10 flights to/from Lhasa airport everyday.
+Most convenient way by air is from Chengdu, there are about 10 flights to/from Lhasa airport every day.
 Three flights per day shuttling between Xi'an and Lhasa.
 Two flights shuttling between Beijing and Lhasa.
-There are also flights to Lhasa from Shanghai, Guangzhou, Chongqing , Kathmandu of Nepal and Zhongdian of Yunnan province.
+There are also flights to Lhasa from Shanghai, Guangzhou, Chongqing, Kathmandu of Nepal and Zhongdian of Yunnan province.

 Travel to Tibet By Qinghai Tibet Railway Travel

-It's a highlight of Tibet since its openning of July 1st, 2006.
-More and more people would like to take one way train to Tibet, to experience the highest railway in the world, also enjoy its unique scenery along tibet railway.
-In case the altitude problem, all the trains to Tibet are equipted with Oxygen facilities; first-aid equipments.
+It's a highlight of Tibet since its opening of July 1st, 2006.
+More and more people would like to take one-way train to Tibet, to experience the highest railway in the world, also enjoy its unique scenery along Tibet railway.
+In case the altitude problem, all the trains to Tibet are equipped with Oxygen facilities; first-aid equipment.

-You can take the train from Beijing, Chengdu, Chongqing, Shanghai, Guangzhou, Xi'an, Lanzhou or Xi'ning, also Golmud, there is daily train from Beijing and Xi'ning, on odd days, there is train from Shanghai and Chongqing, and there is train from Chengdu or Guangzhou on even days, it will be changed due to the different days in months, please check with your travel advisor for acurate departure date, but the best way is to take the train from Xi'an, most of the trains will pass there, the same as in Xi'ning.
+You can take the train from Beijing, Chengdu, Chongqing, Shanghai, Guangzhou, Xi'an, Lanzhou or Xining, also Golmud, there is daily train from Beijing and Xining, on odd days, there is train from Shanghai and Chongqing, and there is train from Chengdu or Guangzhou on even days, it will be changed due to the different days in months, please check with your travel advisor for accurate departure date, but the best way is to take the train from Xi'an, most of the trains will pass there, the same as in Xining.

 More info about train travel, please click train travel to Tibet!